Adityasingh30/Atom/README.md

 ### Plugins

-Cinema + is currently extended with the following plugins.
+Atomic is currently extended with the following plugins.
 Instructions on how to use them in your own application are linked below.

 ### Server